-You can submit a notice of objection against decisions by or on behalf of the Executive Board.
+Students can submit a notice of objection against decisions by or on behalf of the Executive Board.
 This mainly concerns decisions on enrolment as a student, decentralised selection, termination of enrolment, payment or refund of tuition fees, financial aid and having been barred entry to the university's buildings, premises or facilities.
-You can also submit an appeal against the written refusal to make a decision or if a decision is not taken in a timely manner.
+Students can also submit an appeal against the written refusal to make a decision or if a decision is not taken in a timely manner.

-Of course, you do not necessarily have to start an appeal or objection procedure if you have a difference of opinion with someone.
-Talking to the person who took the decision is often enough to resolve the issue.
+Of course, it is not mandatory to start an appeal or objection procedure in case of a difference of opinion with someone: talking to the person who took the decision is often enough to resolve the issue.

 The notice of objection should be submitted at legal.protection@eur.nl.
 In all cases the period of objection is six weeks.

-Your notice of objection will first be handled by the Advisory Committee on Objections.
-This Committee advises the Executive Board about your objection, after which the Executive Board reconsiders the case and makes a decision regarding your objection.
+The notice of objection will first be handled by the Advisory Committee on Objections.
+This Committee advises the Executive Board about the objection, after which the Executive Board reconsiders the case and makes a decision regarding your objection.
 Before issuing its advice, the Committee will also investigate whether an amicable settlement between parties is possible.
 The Executive Board shall decide on the objection no later than 10 weeks after receipt of the notice of objection.

-If you disagree with the decision regarding your objection, you can submit an appeal with the Higher Education Appeals Tribunal in The Hague within six weeks of the decision.
+If a student disagrees with the decision regarding the objection, he/she can submit an appeal with the Higher Education Appeals Tribunal in The Hague within six weeks of the decision.

-You can find more information about this Objection Procedure on this EUR-website.
+More information about this Objection Procedure can be found on this EUR-website.